Shirland & Higham Parish Council

 Please make sure that you include your home address, telephone number and e-mail address in your letter.

-All applications must be received by noon on Thursday 13th October 2022.
-All applicants will be asked to attend the Parish Council meeting on 20th October 2022 when all applications will be considered.
+All applications must be received by noon on Thursday 14th August 2025.
+All applicants will be asked to attend the Parish Council meeting on Thursday 21st August 2025 when all applications will be considered.

 Interested persons must be a qualifying Commonwealth or EU citizen, aged 18 years or over and: